dartoos-dev/json_cache/README.md

 [local storage](https://pub.dev/packages/localstorage) that unifies them as an elegant caching API.

-In addition, this package gives developers great flexibility by providing a set of classes that can be selected and grouped in various combinations to meet specific cache requirements.

 **Why Json?**

 - Because most of the local storage packages available for Flutter applications